Morwenn/cpp-sort/docs/Sorter-facade.md

 {}
 ```

-*Changed in version 1.5.0:* `sorter_facade` can now be constructed with any number of parameters and forwards them to the *sorter implementation*.

 ### Conversion to function pointers

 As long as the *sorter implementation* it wraps is an empty and default-constructible type, `sorter_facade` provides the following member functions so that a sorter can be turned into a function pointer: